rsyslog/rsyslog/source/configuration/basic_structure.rst

 Messages enter rsyslog with the help of input modules.
 Then, they are passed to ruleset, where rules are conditionally applied.
-When a rule matches, the message is transferred to an action, which then does something to the message, e.g. write it to a file, database or forward it to a remote host.
+When a rule matches, the message is transferred to an action, which then does something to the message, e.g. writes it to a file, database or forwards it to a remote host.

 Processing Principles
 ---------------------